 Policing Tech Working Group

-Reining in law enforcement's use of technological tools (including ending law enforcement’s use of face recognition), curbing widespread surveillance, promoting transparency and accountability, and reducing the disparate criminalization and over-policing of Black and Brown communities, Muslim communities, immigrant communities, Indigenous communities, and other people historically and currently targeted by the state.
+Reining in law enforcement's use of technological tools, curbing widespread surveillance, promoting transparency and accountability, and reducing the disparate criminalization and policing of Black and Brown communities, Muslim communities, immigrant communities, Indigenous communities, and other people historically and currently targeted by the state.